MicrosoftDocs/customer-voice/fp-docs/send-survey-email.md

 ## Customize the sender email address

-Customization helps you select an email address that matches with your company's brand.
+The customization feature helps you select an email address that matches your company's brand.
 You can contact Microsoft support for the Forms Pro provisioned location, and then create CNAME records manually.
+The CNAME records will be used for DKIM authentication.
 Two CNAME records must be created per custom domain.
 Thereafter, the email address can be customized that will be used to send the survey invitation to your respondents.

 1. Sign in to the [Power Platform Admin center](https://admin.powerplatform.microsoft.com/support) with your admin credentials.